-As usual for Seiko’s aviator-style timekeepers, the watch features a somewhat cluttered layout that -at least, at a first glance- never fails to overwhelm your senses with too much information.
+As usual for Seiko‘s aviator-style timekeepers, the watch features a somewhat cluttered layout that -at least, at a first glance- never fails to overwhelm your senses with too much information.
 The main problem here, perhaps, is the Breitling-inspired slide rule bezel that just draws too much attention to itself.
-The extra small typeface on each of two scales certainly doesn’t help to make your life easier.
+The extra small typeface on each of the two scales certainly doesn’t help to make your life easier.

 The choice of layout could have been justified about twenty years ago when smartphones with their advanced and lightning-fast unit converters were a thing of too distant a future.
 However, now, when you have all the information you need literally at your fingertips, and logarithmic bezels on wristwatches serve nothing, but purely a decorative purpose, this contraption looks more like yet another example of poor industrial design.

 Still, giving the Japanese watchmaker its due, I must admit that, if you ever decide to use the slide rule, you will be surprised at how easy it is manipulated thanks to a notched bezel that not only looks great but also gives you a good grip even with gloved hands.

-When your eyes finally get used to the overwhelming maze of numerals and inscriptions, you will find that the dial, which is equipped with a tiny photovoltaic module and matches in color the brown leather strap, is quite contrast and the seven stylized Arabic numerals and the pair of hour and minute hands feature just enough greenish LumiBrite substance on them for the watch to be legible in darkness.
+When your eyes finally get used to the overwhelming maze of numerals and inscriptions, you will find that the dial, which is equipped with a tiny photovoltaic module and matches in color the brown leather strap, is quite contrasting and the seven stylized Arabic numerals and the pair of hour and minute hands feature just enough greenish LumiBrite substance on them for the watch to be legible in darkness.

 See also: Seiko Prospex Solar Diver SBDJ007